-IRS Insights: How does the IRS decide whom to audit?
+IRS Insights: How Does the IRS Decide Which Expat Tax Returns to Audit?

 Our new Bright!Tax IRS Insights series allows you to look deep into the workings of the IRS machine.
 Today we’ll be looking at how the IRS decides which Americans living abroad to audit.